kunalshah/youtube-dl-interactive/README.md

 ### How to use this docker image

-The image uses `/data` volume where videos will be stored, so the user will need provide the folder that would be mapped to `/data`
+The image uses `/data` folder as a volume where videos will be stored.
+Hence the user needs to provide the folder that would be mapped to `/data`

 For example,
 to download the youtube video `https://www.youtube.com/watch?v=37vz9Jdw5A8` and store it in `/Users/kunalshah/Downloads/videos` folder: